mohnishkheraa/GPAConverter-Group6/README.md

 1. We faced challenges in Unity Configuration.
 2. We faced challenges in unit testing.
-3. We faced challenges in git insprector
+3. We faced challenges in git inspector.
-4. We faced challenges in makefile
+4. We faced challenges in makefile.

 # Introduction